Skip to content

 Betting on NASCAR Options

 While it can be as cut and dry as predicting who will win the race, there are some other NASCAR Odds options you should familiarize yourself with.
-You can bet on plenty of different outcomes that occur during the race, much like horse racing betting, which allows you some alternative options if you aren’t really sure who will win outright.
+You can bet on plenty of different outcomes that occur during the race, much like horse racing betting, which allows you some alternative options if you aren’t sure who will win outright.

 Outright Win

 We can start with the easiest and most popular option since we’ve already talked about it above.
 Betting on who will win the race is as simple as it gets, you choose a driver, if he wins, you win and if he doesn’t, neither do you.
-There will be several different drivers listed with all different Nascar odds based on their likelihood of winning the race.
+There will be several different drivers listed with all different NASCAR odds based on their likelihood of winning the race.

 For instance, if you like Dale Earnhardt Jr. to win the race, and he has -400 odds since he’s a mega favorite in this particular race, you will need to bet $400 to win $100.
 Essentially to bet on a favored driver, you will need to bet the odds amount to win $100.